Full Ranking – The Best and Worst States for Banking 2015

 1. Availability of choice.
 This was based on the number of banks based in each state.

 2. Stability.
-This was determined by the percentage of a state’s banks which failed during 2014.
+This was determined by the percentage of a state’s banks that failed during 2014.

 3. Customer satisfaction.
 MoneyRates calculated the average scores from the most recent JD Power Retail Banking survey for the banks with locations in the state.